-What is Tobradex?Tobradex is a combination of an antibiotic (tobramycin) used to treat bacterial eye infections and a steroid (dexamethasone) used to treat the swelling associated with eye infections.
+What is Tobradex?Tobradex is a combination of an antibiotic (tobramycin) used to treat bacterial eye infections and a steroid (dexamethasone) used to treat the swelling associated with the infection.

-Who should not take Tobradex?Do not use Tobradex if you are sensitive to any component of the drug.
+Who should not take Tobradex?Do not use Tobradex if you are allergic to it or any of its components.

 Do not use Tobradex if you have any viral or fungal diseases of the eye.
 It is only used to treat bacterial infections of the eye.

-What should I tell my doctor before I take the first dose of Tobradex?Mention all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Tobradex.
-Also, talk to your doctor about your complete medical history, especially if you have a viral or fungal eye infection.
+What should I tell my doctor before I take the first dose of Tobradex?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Tobradex.
+Also, talk to your doctor about your complete medical history, especially if you have a viral or fungal infection of the eye.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

-1. Tilt your head back.
-2. Place a finger on your cheek just under your eye and gently pull down until a "V" pocket is formed between your eyeball and your lower lid.
-3. Place about a 1/2-inch ribbon of Tobradex in the "V"pocket.
+Tobradex Ointment: Tilt your head back and place a finger on your cheek just under your eye and gently pull down until a "V" pocket is formed between your eyeball and your lower lid.
+Place about a 1/2" of Tobradex in the "V" pocket.
 Do not let the tip of the tube touch the eye.
-4. Look downward before closing your eye.
+Look downward before closing your eye.